dev4press/debugpress/readme.txt

 If you have enabled debugger (for admin side and/or frontend), Debugger is activate via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).

 == Changelog ==
+= 1.3.1 (2020.10.01) =
+* Edit: minor changes to the main plugin class
+* Fix: one constant was not defined

 = 1.3 (2020.10.01) =
 * New: additional Info page added into WordPress admin Tools
 * New: tools info page shows the content of PHP Info